huynguy-db/arcion-docs/content/docs/sources/source-setup/SAP_ASE.md

 For more information about the Extractor parameters for `realtime` mode, see [Realtime mode]({{< relref "../configuration-files/extractor-reference#realtime-mode" >}}).

+#### Additional real-time parameters
+`dump-transactions`

+: `{true|false}`.

+  Enables dumping of committed transaction logs.
+If `false`, transaction log eventually consumes all available disk space.
+Set this parameter to `false` if you don't want Replicant to dump transaction logs.

+  _Default: `true`._

+`update-truncation-point-and-dump-transactions-intervalS`
+: Controls the frequency of truncation point update and transaction log dump in seconds.
+This parameter takes effect only if sufficient logs exist and page number has changed from the last update.
+If you set `dump-transaction` to `false`, Replicant only updates the truncation point.

+  _Default: `60`._

 #### Limitations
 - You can run only one Extractor thread for each SAP ASE database.
 You can run multiple snapshot tasks in parallel.
 - DDL Replication isn't supported.